LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Background and Motivation

 Quantization has been well studied in information theory~\cite{gray1998quantization}.
 It reduces the cardinality of a dataset by using \emph{centroids} to represent the data samples.
 The set of centroids is called a \emph{codebook}.
 For vector quantization, the dataset is composed of $D$-dimension vectors.
 The vector quantizer can encode each vector to a centroid in the codebook.
-However, the complexity of learning and storing the centroids increases exponentially with the vector dimension.

-As a result, PQ is proposed to address this complexity issue.
+To reduce the cost of vector quantization, PQ is proposed.
 The essence of it is to decompose the high-dimensional vector space into the Cartesian product of sub-vector spaces and then quantize these sub-vector spaces separately.
 As shown in Fig.~\ref{fig:product_quantization}(a), it splits the $D$-dimension vector into $C$ distinct $V$-dimension sub-vectors ($D=C \cdot V$).
 The sub-vectors are quantized separately using $C$ codebooks.
 The quantization result of the vector is the concatenation of the $C$ centroids.
-By PQ, the complexity of learning and storing the centroids increases linearly with the vector dimension.

 \textbf{Centroid learning} We now formulize the PQ process.
 To quantize a $D$-dimension vector $a\in \mathbb{R}^{D}$, PQ needs to learn the centroids from a training dataset $\hat{A}\in \mathbb{R}^{\hat{N}\times D}$ composed of vectors with the same distribution as $a$.
 PQ first decomposes the vectors in the dataset into $C$ distinct $V$-dimension sub-vectors, notated as $\hat{A}^c\in \mathbb{R}^{\hat{N}\times V}$ (marked in different colors in Fig.~\ref{fig:product_quantization}).
-To make optimal quantization, the centroid learning process is to find the $K$ centroids $P^{c}$ (i.e., the $c^{th}$ codebook) for $\hat{A}^c$ by $k$-means~\cite{Lloyd82}, which can minimize the distance sum of each sub-vector $\hat{A}^{c}_{i}$ and its nearest centroid $P^{c}_{k}$, as shown in Eq.~\ref{eq:pqgoal}.
+To make optimal quantization, the centroid learning process is to find the $K$ centroids $P^{c}$ (i.e., the $c^{th}$ codebook) for $\hat{A}^c$ by $k$-means~\cite{Lloyd82}, which can minimize the distance sum of each sub-vector $\hat{A}^{c}_{i}$ and its nearest centroid $P^{c}_{k}$, as shown in Eq.~\ref{eq:pqgoal}. \textbf{Sub-vector encoding} With the learned centroids $P$, for an input vector $a$, PQ can encode it as the concatenation of the nearest centroids for each sub-vector.
+The encoding function for a sub-vector is shown in Eq.~\ref{eq:encoding}.
+By this vector decomposition method, the centroids can represent $K^C$ different vectors by only $K\times C$ memory cost. \textbf{Hashing for acceleration with bigger error } Learning centroids is a NP-hard problem.
+Vanilla PQ uses $k$-means to learn centroids and encode sub-vectors. $k$-means satisfies Lloyd optimal conditions~\cite{Lloyd82,jegou2010product} and can get a local optimal quantization error.
+However, the $k$-means encoding costs high to compute the Euclidean distance for each sub-vector with each centroid, as shown in Eq.~\ref{eq:encoding}.